-Note 2020 2019
+Note 2021 2020

-Redeemable perpetual securities 28 P4,803 Р-
+Redeemable perpetual securities Club shares 28 P5,100 37 P4,803 34

-Club shares 34 39

-P4,837 P39
+P5,137 P4,837

-On August 4, 2020, the Group through SMBIL signed a subscription agreement with SMC for the subscription of the latter's redeemable perpetual securities (RPS) with aggregate face value amount of \$100 or P4,850.
+On August 4, 2020, the Group, through SMBIL, signed a subscription agreement with SMC for the subscription of the latter's redeemable perpetual securities (RPS) with aggregate face value amount of \$100 or P4,850.
 The RPS are direct, unconditional, unsecured and subordinated capital securities with no fixed redemption date.
 SMBIL will have the right to receive distribution at 2.5% per annum, payable quarterly in arrears every November 5, February 5, May 5 and August 5 of each year commencing on November 5, 2020.
 SMC has a right to defer this distribution under certain conditions.
-As at December 31, 2020, SMBIL received dividend income amounting to P30 and is presented as part of "Other income - net" in the consolidated statements of income.
+As at December 31, 2021 and 2020, SMBIL received dividend income amounting to P123 and P30, respectively and are presented as part of "Other income - net" in the consolidated statements of income.

-The methods and assumptions used to estimate the fair value of financial assets at FVOCI are discussed in Note 34.
+The methods and assumptions used to estimate the fair value of financial assets at FVOCI are discussed in Note 33.